jhyang13/LAMMPS-Metadynamics-Partitioning-of-Polymer-Mixtures/README.md

-# Partitioning of Polymer Mixtures into Pores using LAMMPS
+# Role of Enthalpy in Preferential Adsorption of Polymer Mixtures into Confining Geometries

 ## LAMMPS Files
-`LAMMPS_template`

-LAMMPS input files related to this project
+`LAMMPS_template`: LAMMPS input files related to this project

 ## Python Codes for Data Analysis